MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/maintain-workplace-analytics.md

 ## Audit Workplace Analytics activity

-* **Task** - As an Exchange admin, you can monitor the Office 365 audit logs and track Workplace Analytics activity for all user actions.
+* **Task** - As an Exchange admin, you can monitor the Microsoft 365 audit logs and track Workplace Analytics activity for all user actions.
 * **Frequency** - As needed to ensure compliance with your organization's privacy and security policies.

 [Workplace Analytics audit logs](../setup/audit-logs.md)